WayvshockGD/ZeraBot/README.md

     whatever: WhateverPlugin;
 }
 ```
-It will show when doing `client.plugins.whatever` or `ctx.norton.plugins.whatever` if its a command.
+It will show when doing `client.plugins.whatever` or `ctx.zera.plugins.whatever` if its a command.

 # Color codes
 Green: `Success`